 When you are switching your existing mortgage to a new deal we do not require a new valuation.
 We will use the last valuation we have for your home.

 If you think your house value has changed you may want to instruct a new valuation.
-If you would like to discuss arranging a new valuation you can do so by speaking with us on the telephone numbers below.
+If you would like to discuss arranging a new valuation you can do so by speaking with us on the telephone number below.

 Increased Overpayment allowance